Long-term Land Leasing

 |Term of Lease (Years)||Max Tax free Income/year|

 If Basic Payment Scheme entitlements are leased out with the land, (seek advice from agricultural advisor in relation to the correct transferring of these entitlements), the value of these entitlements can be included with the land lease fee and qualify as tax free income under the relevant thresholds.
 These entitlements should be detailed in the lease agreement.

 If land is co-owned between a husband and wife for example, the relevant thresholds shown in Table 1 can be doubled.
 Legal proof of co-ownership such as land registry folios naming both parties as co-owners will be required.

-There is generally a willingness of the lessee to invest/improve the land during their tenancy, through liming, improving soil fertility, reseeding program, maintenance of fences etc. where a long term commitment is made.
+There is generally a willingness of the lessee to invest/improve the land during their tenancy, through liming, soil fertility enhancements, reseeding, fence maintenance etc. where a long term commitment is made.

 Qualify for retirement relief from Capital Gains Tax on transfer or sale of the farm*

 Land can now be leased for up to 25 years without impacting on the landowner’s ability to qualify for Retirement Relief from Capital Gains Tax.
-Where land is let on a con-acre basis for more than 10 years, the landowner may not qualify for Retirement Relief on Capital Gains Tax if the farm is sold or transferred to a family member.
+Where land is let on a con-acre basis, the landowner may not qualify for Retirement Relief on Capital Gains Tax if the farm is sold or transferred to a family member.
 Leasing the land long-term provides the structure to avoid this happening.*

-What are the advantages for the lessee`s (active farmer) of a long-term land lease?
+What are the advantages for the lessee (active farmer) of a long-term land lease?

-A lessee can make plans their farm business in terms of lands available to farm, stock carried and crops grown etc. It gives more certainty to the business, the scale of farming operations and may provide expansion opportunities.
+A lessee can make long term plans for their farm business.
+They can plan in the knowledge as to what lands are available, stock rate to maintain and crops grown etc. It gives more certainty to the business, the scale of farming operations and may provide expansion opportunities.